go-i2p/common/data/README.md

 ```go
 func NewInteger(bytes []byte, size int) (integer *Integer, remainder []byte, err error)
 ```
 NewInteger creates a new Integer from []byte using ReadInteger.
-Limits the length of the created Integer to MAX_INTEGER_SIZE.
+Deprecated: Use ReadInteger and take address if pointer needed.
+This function will be removed in v2.0.
 Returns a pointer to Integer unlike ReadInteger.

 #### func  NewIntegerFromInt